Soyuz TM-21: Second Kristall Move

-In another undocking and relocation sequence controlled rom inside the station, on May 30, Kristall was moved from the -X port to the -Z port.
+In another undocking and relocation sequence controlled rom inside the station, on 30 May, Kristall was moved from the -X port to the -Z port.
 Because of a temporary failure in the hydraulic connections, the docking was not successful until the third attempt.

-June 1995 - Mir Expansion and Historic Docking
+June 1995 – Mir Expansion and Historic Docking

 Spektr Docking and Fifth EVA

-Despite anxieties about the automatic docking, the Spektr module successfully docked to the -X port under control of the Kurs system on June 1.
+Despite anxieties about the automatic docking, the Spektr module successfully docked to the -X port under control of the Kurs system on 1 June.
 The next day, in their fifth EVA, the cosmonauts again entered the depressurized base block to transfer compartment and moved the Konus from the -Z to the -Y port.
-With the Mir crew and TsUP ground controllers in joint control of the Spektr Layappa arm, the module was moved to the -Y port on June 2.
+With the Mir crew and TsUP ground controllers in joint control of the Spektr Layappa arm, the module was moved to the -Y port on 2 June.
 After the redocking, the crew began checking out and activating the new module's systems and transferring new supplies of food, fueled and equipment from Spektr to other parts of the complex.
-On June 5, one of Spektr's four solar arrays failed to fully unfurl because a restraint that held it in place for launch failed to release, and the crew was unable to extend it by sending pulses of power to the motor or by firing Mir's thrusters.
+On 5 June, one of Spektr's four solar arrays failed to fully unfurl because a restraint that held it in place for launch failed to release, and the crew was unable to extend it by sending pulses of power to the motor or by firing Mir's thrusters.
 TsUP controllers, aided by videos transmitted to them by the crew, began plans for a sixth EVA so that the cosmonauts could release the stuck array.

 Thagard Surpasses Previous American Record

-Norm Thagard held a press conference on June 6, the day he surpassed the long-held record of U.S. human spaceflight duration of 84 days set by the Skylab 4 crew from November 16, 1973, to February 8, 1974.
+Norm Thagard held a press conference on 6 June, the day he surpassed the long-held record of U.S. human spaceflight duration of 84 days set by the Skylab 4 crew from 16 November 1973, to 8 February 1974.

 Kristall Relocated Again

 Before its last scheduled move of the Mir 18 mission, the cosmonauts had to install two new batteries in Kristall to boost its power supply enough to accomplish the undocking and redocking.
-Then on June 10, the module was undocked from the -Z port, and again with the use of Lyappa, moved to the -X port.
+Then on 10 June, the module was undocked from the -Z port, and again with the use of Lyappa, moved to the -X port.

 Atlantis Launch on STS-71

-After 4 days of delays caused by bad weather at Kennedy Space Center, Atlantis was launched on June 27 at 19:32 UTC.
+After 4 days of delays caused by bad weather at Kennedy Space Center, Atlantis was launched on 27 June at 19:32 UTC.
 About 3 hours after launch, Atlantis Commander Robert Gibson began a series of orbital maneuvering system firings that would, through the next 2 days, take Atlantis to Mir's orbit, gradually decreasing the closing rate as well as distance.
 On the second mission day, as they moved toward the station, Gibson, Charles Precourt and Bonnie Dunbar began activating the Spacelab module in preparations for life sciences investigations.
 The crew extended the Orbital Docking System (ODS) docking ring to the docking position and found it in excellent working order.